rewyekha/azuredevopslabs/labs/vstsextend/dotnetcore/readme.md

 ## Summary

-**Visual Studio Team Services** simplifies creation of continuous integration and continuous delivery pipelines for your application to be deployed to Azure.
+**Azure DevOps** simplifies creation of continuous integration and continuous delivery pipelines for your application to be deployed to Azure.